 At first glance, IDEA Parts B and C compliance is a swirl of IEP meetings, documentation, deadlines, data analysis, and handoffs between local and state education agencies.
-Keeping track of it all can be a daunting task, especially for the educators and administrators who have an abundance of other responsibilities with their own demands and deadlines.
+Keeping track of workflow can be a daunting task, especially for the educators and administrators who have an abundance of other responsibilities with their own demands and deadlines.

 Stepwell resolves the confusion by providing the answer to this simple question: Who needs to do what, when?